simplex-chat/simplex-chat/docs/guide/secret-groups.md

 <img src="../../blog/images/20220808-group1.png" width="330"> <img src="../../blog/images/20220808-group2.png" width="330"> <img src="../../blog/images/20220808-group3.png" width="330">

-1. On Android, tap on the floating pencil button in the bottom-right corner of the screen.
-On iOS, tap on the pencil button in the top-right corner of the screen.
+1. On Android, tap the 🖉 (pencil) button in the bottom-right corner of the screen.
+On iOS, tap the 🖉 (pencil) button in the top-right corner of the screen.
 2. Tap **Create secret group**.
 3. Enter desired group display name and full name (optional).
 4. Tap **Create**.